CybotAS/CookiebotWP/documentation/how-to-add-new-addon.md

 6. Test if the cookies are blocked.

+7. Create integration test for the addon dependencies: https://github.com/CybotAS/CookiebotAddons/blob/develop/tests/integration/addons/test-add-to-any.php

-7. Send a pull-request to our github repository.
+8. Send a pull-request to our github repository.